Adaptive False Discovery Rate Control for Heterogeneous Data: Concluding remarks

-Finite sample results and asymptotic results in this paper are valid under independence and weak dependence conditions, respectively. \cite{BenYek01} showed that the unweighted unadaptive BH procedure provides (finite) FDR control under a certain positive dependence structure, and can be modified to control the FDR for arbitrary dependence.
-It would be interesting to study the performance of weighted adaptive procedures under arbitrary dependence.
-However, obtaining finite sample analytical results, even in the unweighted adaptive setting, appears to be very challenging, especially under arbitrary dependence.
-See \cite{GuoSar12} for some results regarding unweighted procedures under a block dependence-type structure.
-As for large sample results, \cite{Fan12, DesSto12} provide techniques for transforming test statistics so that they are weakly dependent.
-It may be possible to construct weighted adaptive MDFs which make use of these transformed statistics, but this also requires further study.
+The finite sample and asymptotic results here are valid under independence and weak dependence conditions, respectively. \cite{BenYek01} showed that the unweighted unadaptive BH procedure provides (finite) FDR control under a certain positive dependence structure, and that it can be modified to control the FDR for arbitrary dependence.
+One could study the performance of weighted adaptive procedures under other types of dependence, but obtaining finite sample analytical results for adaptive MDFs then appears to be very challenging.
+See \cite{BlaRoq09, RoqVil11} for some results.
+As for large sample results, \cite{Fan12} and \cite{DesSto12} provide techniques for transforming test statistics so that they are weakly dependent, and our WAMDF framework facilitates weak dependence.
+Perhaps these transformed test statistics could be used in conjunction with our WAMDF, but this requires further development.

-Optimal weighting schemes were derived assuming $\bm{\gamma}$ and $\mat{p}$ were known, i.e. we assumed that the nature and degree of heterogeneity is known.
-In some settings, consistent estimates of these parameters are readily available and WA procedures are easily implemented.
-See \cite{SunCai09}, \cite{Hu10}, or \cite{SunMcL12} for examples.
-In other settings, consistent estimates may not be available and the nature and degree of heterogeneity may not be precisely known.
-However, asymptotic FDP control is still provided even if heterogeneity is poorly modeled/posited (see, in particular, Theorem \ref{optimal conditions} and Corollary \ref{independent weights}) and as long as the weighting scheme is reasonable, then some gain in power should be anticipated (see Simulation 3).
-Hence, heterogeneity should be incorporated into the multiple testing procedure even if only a reasonable guess for unknown parameters may be available, as in Section \ref{sec 8}, where effect sizes were posited based on the assumption that tests with larger sample sizes are more powerful.